rjindael/bigworld/README.md

 - [ ] Have a nice shader development pipeline, since I realize shaders get more complex as visual effects become more varied
 - [ ] Eventually migrate over to SDL2 and start processing inputs from KB+M and a gamepad
 - [ ] Experiment with getting this on Linux and Android and WASM (GL ES)
-- [ ] Experiment with 3D audio with irrKlang
+- [ ] Experiment with 3D audio with SDL2 audio
 - [ ] Experiment with particles, soft particles, whatever else
 - [ ] Ambient occlusion with a fragment shader (SSAO/HBAO)
 - [ ] High refresh rate rendering